zobeirhamid/FractalRender/README.md

 #### First Step: Setting up the Pixel Space

 <p>
 The first step was to decide how to render the Complex Plane onto Pixel Space.
 In a broader perspective, the Mandelbrot Set always takes in the whole screen since rendering includes the divergent and convergent area, so it is one big object.
-Therefore I decided to use 4 vertices for each corner of the Pixel Space to create one big rectangle which we draw the Mandelbrot Set onto.<br>
+Therefore I decided to use 4 vertices for each corner of the Pixel Space to create one big rectangle which we draw the Mandelbrot Set on.<br>
 </p>

 <div align="center">